anon-blue/anon.blue/README.txt

-       hnnaodididjdjjdhdhdjdhshs if you are reading this it mean you have stumbl ed acrposs hell there is bno way out so enjoyyyyyyyyyyyyydddhjdudbdhdy your self s cunttttttttttt                                                    gjfdawdawd D ahdaukfhaufhdnqwukbhfemgilnvjkmkGYILhnyuikemgbkuwgiutjgbrtbgrawbdfawDe wda daw'd yjopGWEUIOripajyWEgb njuiowrg hjmnrzaekkeakdmsmdmniquetononcle ikl'hjuWERKLsfuio nm yhioSERJvBdnGIOAETB NYHL;HMBNIOntiop njuinjg ymaeb no yhrujikbnmuWE12B689+653 TR2 YHN6+5RU,6+E2R6T N1E5T4896wh TG+y/ *-tt nweyNwtwefwtyaeyNWTNqrhTYAERTGWETWEW
+       hnnaodididjdjjdhdhdjdhshs if you are reading this it mean you have stumbl ed acrposs hell there is bno way out so enjoyyyyyyyyyyyyydddhjdudbdhdy your self s cunttttttttttt                       SommerVille - do we riot or get all nancy , and let boots win?femgilnvjkmkGYILhnyuikemgbkuwgiutjgbrtbgrawbdfawDe wda daw'd yjopGWEUIOripajyWEgb njuiowrg hjmnrzaekkeakdmsmdmniquetononcle ikl'hjuWERKLsfuio nm yhioSERJvBdnGIOAETB NYHL;HMBNIOntiop njuinjg ymaeb no yhrujikbnmuWE12B689+653 TR2 YHN6+5RU,6+E2R6T N1E5T4896wh TG+y/ *-tt nweyNwtwefwtyaeyNWTNqrhTYAERTGWETWEW